Tremors and horocycle dynamics on the moduli space of translation surfaces: Non-integer Hausdorff dimension

 We now define some structures associated with a transverse system.
 We mark one point on each connected component of $\sigma$.
 A {\em $\sigma$-almost horizontal segment} is a continuous oriented path $\ell$ from $\sigma$ to $\sigma$, which starts and ends at marked points, is a concatenation of an edge along $\sigma$, a piece of a horizontal leaf in $M_q \sm \Sigma_q$ which does not intersect $\sigma$ in its interior, and another edge along $\sigma$.
 The orientation of a $\sigma$-almost horizontal segment is the one given by rightward motion along horizontal leaves.
 Two $\sigma$-almost horizontal segments are said to be {\em isotopy equivalent} if they are homotopic with fixed endpoints, and where the homotopy is through $\sigma$-almost horizontal segments.
 Up to isotopy equivalence there are only finitely many $\sigma$-almost horizontal segments.
 A {\em $\sigma$-almost horizontal loop} is a continuous oriented loop which is a concatenation of $\sigma$-almost horizontal segments, where the orientation of the loop is consistent with the orientation of each of the segments.
 We say that a $\sigma$-almost horizontal loop is {\em reduced} if it intersects each connected component of $\sigma$ at most once.
 With each $\sigma$-almost horizontal loop $\gamma$ we associate a cohomology class $\beta_\gamma \in H^1(M_q, \Sigma_q; \R)$ via Poincar\'e duality.

-We will need the following: \begin{lem}\name{lem: basis up to finite index} For any transverse system $\sigma,$ the cohomology classes corresponding to all $\sigma$-almost horizontal loops generate $H^1(M_q, \Sigma;\Z)$. \end{lem}
+We will need the following: \begin{lem}\name{lem: basis up to finite index} Let $M_q$ be a surface with no horizontal saddle connections.
+Then for any transverse system $\sigma,$ the cohomology classes corresponding to all $\sigma$-almost horizontal loops generate $H^1(M_q, \Sigma;\Z)$. \end{lem}

 \begin{proof} \combarak{It took me a long time to figure this out but in hindsight it is trivial.
 Probably my proof is too long or there is a reference.} The union of $\sigma$-almost horizontal segments in one isotopy equivalence class is the union of sub-arcs of $\sigma$ and a topological disc foliated by parallel horizontal segments.
 The union of these topological discs gives a presentation of $M_q \sm \Sigma$ as a cell complex.
-We call it the {\em cell complex associated with $\sigma$} .
-This generalizes the well-known Veech zippered rectangles construction \cite{Veech rectangles}; namely the Veech construction is the one associated with a specific choice of $\sigma$ with one connected component.
-See \cite[\S 2.2]{mahler} for a related construction.
+We call it the {\em cell complex associated with $\sigma$} (see \cite[\S 2.4]{mahler}).
+This generalizes the well-known Veech zippered rectangles construction \cite{Veech rectangles}; namely the zippered rectangle construction arises when $\sigma$ has one connected component which intersects all the horizontal saddle connections of $M_q$, and the two endpoints of $\sigma$ are mapped by the horizontal straightline flow to singular points in forward time.
+In the zippered rectangle case, a proof of the Lemma is given in \cite[\S 4.5]{yoccoz survey}.

+Since we have assumed that $M_q$ is horizontally minimal, any open subinterval $\sigma' \subset \sigma$ can serve as a transverse system.
+We choose $\sigma' \subset \sigma$ so that it satisfies the conditions mentioned above, namely, the cell complex associated with $\sigma'$ is a zippered rectangle construction.
+Since the $\sigma'$-almost horizontal loops are a subset of the $\sigma$-almost horizontal loops, the statement for $\sigma$ follows from the statement for $\sigma'$. \ignore{ leading to the Veech zippered reca

 By Poincar\'e duality it suffices to show that the $\sigma$-almost horizontal loops generate $H_1(M_q \sm \Sigma; \Z)$.
 Since the cells of the cell complex are contractible, each element of $H_1(M_q \sm \Sigma;\Z)$ can be written as a concatenation of $\sigma$-almost horizontal segments.
 That is, for each $\alpha \in H_1 (M_q \sm \Sigma; \Z)$ we can find $\sigma$-almost horizontal segments $\delta_1, \ldots, \delta_k$ and integers $a_1, \ldots, a_k$ such that $\alpha = \sum_i a_i \delta_i$ (and the $\delta_i$ are equipped with the rightward orientation).
 Let $\beta$ be a $\sigma$-almost horizontal loop of the form $\sum_i b_i \delta_i$, where $b_i \geq |a_i|$ for each $i$.
 Then